jasone/sqlive/docs/docs.md

 ## SQL

 This documentations is not a good place to learn SQL.
 If you need to get started you can find a good introduction here: [https://www.w3schools.com/sql/](https://www.w3schools.com/sql/).
 The subset of SQL implemented by SQLive is the same as SQLite, you can find it here: [https://www.sqlite.org/lang.html](https://www.sqlite.org/lang.html).
+The API to access SQLive is command-line based for now.
+If you need a driver please contact us at: [contact@skiplabs.io](mailto:contact@skiplabs.io).

 ## Install